jefferislab/lhns/README.md

 # lhns
-R Package for use with [rcatmaid](https://github.com/jefferis/rcatmaid) and [nat](https://github.com/jefferis/rcatmaid).
+R Package containing neuron skeleton data relevant to the lateral horn of the vinegar fly, Drosophila melanogaster.
+For use with [nat](https://github.com/jefferis/rcatmaid).
 In development.

 ## What's in the package currently?
 ```r